BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 date: "2021-12-25T00:00:00.284Z"
 tags: ["math", "programming", "biomed"]
 cover: "./AF2_bird_eye_view.png"
 description: Two years after the initial breakthrough, DeepMind released the second version of its revolutionary system for protein 3D structure prediction.
-This time they have basically solved the problem that was holding for over 50 years.
-These are notes from my detailed talk on the basics of DeepMind AlphaFold2 system.
+This time they have basically solved the 3D structure prediction problem that used to hold for over 50 years.
+These are the notes from my detailed talk on the basics of DeepMind AlphaFold2 system.
 ---

 ## Contents